Includes work by Rhona Byrne,Tom Watt and Eva Rothschild

 For spring the ground floor galleries at VISUAL will be transformed into an indoor playground exploring play and a recent history of playgrounds.

 Until the 1980s—and in rare cases until today—playgrounds were places for social experiments, risky projects, and spectacular sculptures.
 Architects, urban planners, artists, parents, and children were invited to leave their comfort zone and to venture something new.
-Curated by Gabriela Burkhalter, The Playground Project will bring many of these exemplary, but nowadays forgotten initiatives, pioneering acts, and adventures back, and install three playgrounds for children to run, hide and climb.
-May our cities invent new playgrounds!
+Curated by Gabriela Burkhalter, The Playground Project will bring many of these exemplary, but nowadays forgotten initiatives, pioneering acts, and adventures back, and install three playgrounds in teh galleries for children to run, hide and climb.

 With Marjory Allen (Lady Allen of Hurtwood), Joseph Brown, Waldemar Cordeiro, Riccardo Dalisi, Richard Dattner, Aldo van Eyck, M. Paul Friedberg, Michael Grossert, Cornelia Hahn Oberlander, Alfred Ledermann, Bernhard Luginbühl, Yvan Pestalozzi, Group Ludic, Egon Møller-Nielsen, Palle Nielsen, Isamu Noguchi, Niki de Saint Phalle, Josef Schagerl, Mitsuru (Man) Senda, Carl Theodor Sørensen, Alfred Trachsel.
 For VISUAL this exhibition includes work by Rhona Byrne, Eva Rothschild and Tom Watt.